john-D-Fly/website/content/en/docs/get-started/docker.md

 ### I cannot find myself on the MLAT Map

-adsb.lol enables the `--privacy` flag for your MLAT client by default.
+Decentrafly.org enables the `--privacy` flag for your MLAT client by default.
 This hides you from the MLAT map.

 Do you want to appear on the map?
 Then run: